-The Mill River: The Mill River Park project is an innovative approach to urban development.
-It combines urban redevelopment, environmental restoration, the creation of a large downtown park that has spurred development, increased tax revenues, and public/private partnerships in all aspects of the undertaking that leverage municipal funding with federal, State and private funding.
+The Mill River: The Mill River project is an innovative approach to urban development.
+It combines urban redevelopment, environmental restoration, the creation of a large downtown park that will spur development and tax revenues, and public/private partnerships in all aspects of the undertaking that leverage municipal funding with federal, State and private funding.

 The Mill River corridor, which envelops the downtown reach of the Mill (Rippowam) River, was established in 2001 as a designated urban redevelopment area.
 Fifty percent of new real estate taxes resulting from new development are dedicated for reinvestment in the district for public infrastructure including Mill River Park and affordable housing and for debt service on bonds financing such infrastructure.
 Included in the redevelopment program is an increase in residential density which is already reflected in a significant increase in downtown construction of apartments and condominiums.
-Increased downtown density called for in Stamford's Master Plan promotes the growth of the City's core and decreased reliance on vehicles in these areas adjacent to the express railroad station and the high concentration of office buildings.
-Multiple apartment buildings, condominiums and the 1.1 million-square-foot office complex at 600 Washington Blvd. are already generating new real estate taxes that are being used to fund park development.
+Increased downtown density called for in Stamford's Master Plan should promote the growth of the core and decreased reliance on vehicles in these areas adjacent to the express railroad station and the high concentration of office buildings.
+Several condominiums and the 1.1 million-square-foot Royal Bank of Scotland headquarters and parking garage in the Mill River corridor are already generating new real estate taxes that are being used to fund park improvements and land acquisition.
 Other Corridor projects are in various stages of development and municipal approval.
-This transitoriented development in the downtown area is a cornerstone of the City's smart growth strategy.
+This transit-oriented denser development in the downtown area is a cornerstone of the City's smart growth strategy.